OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 February 2011.md

 ## Earth Changes & Environmental Events

 - Some bird and animal **die-offs** are connected; others are not
-- Overhead **explosion** killed the birds in Arkansas
-- The sun did not rise two days early in **Greenland**; instead, changes in atmospheric density, temperature, and dust loading caused the appearance
 - Planetary **spin** and **orbit** are being modified by the approach of a companion body
 - Astronomical orbit changes are small but significant; tightly controlled instruments prevent broad detection
 - A **dimensional barrier** broke, causing shaking of the house
 - Comet **Elenin** is already taking a toll and possibly may cause major disruption
 - Elenin core is **500km** in diameter and is growing
-- Outburst of asteroid **596 Scheila** was related to Elenin and other bodies; asteroid became electrified
-- Explosion in a Scottish forest was a **meteorite impact**
 - The recent **comet storm** is part of the building cosmic storm
 - A **supernova** is expected to manifest within two years
 - **Betelgeuse** has not gone supernova
 - Fragment seen over **Kazakhstan** was a comet, not a rocket
 - Chemicals from the **Gulf oil spill** have reached Europe and the UK; not noticeable yet, avoid bottom fish
 - **Electrical discharges** from rain, dust, and snow are causing animal deaths and effects like cracked airplane windows
-- Electric charges can enhance human perception and thin the **veil**

 ---